 Jacobite Steam Train Route

-The train takes 2 hours each way plus a stop of an hour and a half in Mallaig before the return trip.
-If you’re planning on enjoying the return journey as well you should expect the day trip to take approximately 6 hours.
+The train takes 2 hours each way, plus a stop of an hour and a half in Mallaig before the return trip.
+If you’re planning on enjoying the return journey as well, you should expect the day trip to take approximately 6 hours.

 Fort William

 Nestled in Ben Nevis’ shadow, Fort William is where your steam train experience begins.
-It’s the ideal location to start exploring the West Highlands and home to the Caledonian hotel which is a short 7 minute drive to the Jacobite station.
-If you’re visiting The Great Western hotel in Oban then it’s a little over an hour’s drive and well worth the trip!
+It’s the ideal location to start exploring the West Highlands and home to the Caledonian Hotel, a 7-minute drive to the Jacobite station.

 Glenfinnan